Need Help Paying for Child Care?

 - Is your household’s total monthly gross earned and unearned income less than the amount listed below for your household size? (gross income refers to income before any deductions from the paycheck)

 |Family Size||2 persons||3 persons||4 persons||5 persons||6 persons||7 persons||8 persons||9 persons|

 If you answered YES to all of the above questions, you may be eligible for child care assistance.
-Please review the checklist for applying for CCAP and then click here to complete the application online or download the application here.
+Please review this Flow Chart to apply for CCAP and then click here to complete the application online or download the application here.

 Applying For Other Services

 If you are Interested in applying for other programs such as the Supplemental Nutrition Assistance Program (SNAP) or the Family Independence Temporary Assistance Program (FITAP), please visit the Department of Children and Family Services website, here.